strapi/documentation/docs/developer-docs/latest/developer-resources/error-handling.md

 ### Services and Model Lifecycles

 Once you are working at a deeper layer than the controllers or middlewares there are dedicated error classes that can be used to throw errors.
-These classes are extensions of [Node Error Class](https://nodejs.org/api/errors.html#errors_class_error) and are specifically targeted for certain use-cases.
+These classes are extensions of [Node `Error` class](https://nodejs.org/api/errors.html#errors_class_error) and are specifically targeted for certain use-cases.

-These error classes are imported through the `@strapi/utils` package and can be called from several different layers and are not just limited to services and model lifecycles but all examples below are using the service layer.
-When throwing errors in the model lifecycle layer, it's strongly recommended to use the `ApplicationError` class so that proper error messages are shown in the admin panel.
+These error classes are imported through the `@strapi/utils` package and can be called from several different layers.
+The following examples use the service layer but error classes are not just limited to services and model lifecycles.
+When throwing errors in the model lifecycle layer, it's recommended to use the `ApplicationError` class so that proper error messages are shown in the admin panel.

 ::: note
 See the [default error classes](#default-error-classes) section for more information on the error classes provided by Strapi.
 :::

-::: details Example: Throwing an error in a service This example shows wrapping a [core service](/developer-docs/latest/development/backend-customization/services.md#extending-core-services) and doing a custom validation on the `create` method.
+::: details Example: Throwing an error in a service This example shows wrapping a [core service](/developer-docs/latest/development/backend-customization/services.md#extending-core-services) and doing a custom validation on the `create` method:

 <code-group>
 <code-block title="JAVASCRIPT">